Does car insurance cover lost car key replacement?

 "We don't cover the keys themselves, just the vehicle," she says.
 "If your keys got damaged from a fire or crash that damaged the steering column, that would be a covered loss."

-To avoid confusion, it is best to check your policy documents or reach out to your auto insurance provider to find out if there is any coverage for keys.
+To avoid confusion, it is best to check your policy documents or contact your auto insurance provider to determine whether there is any coverage for keys.

 How much does it cost to replace a smart key?